dgies/cad/README.md

 # dgies' CAD Projects
 A collection of code-as-cad personal projects.

+## Cafe Shelf
+Uses lofted curves in CadQuery to form a shelf for holding a saucer on the inside of a cafe planter box

 ## Dutch Baby
 Recipe placard with hanger hook, modeled in CadQuery